JasonOthniel/Clinic-Database-project/README.md

 # What is in the database?
-Employee data, patients data, doctor's schedule, drugs that are sold in a pharmacy, drug supplier. to see more details refer to .sql file
+Employee data, patients data, doctor's schedule, drugs that are sold in a pharmacy, drug supplier. to see more details refer to .sql file.
+The initial data injected to the database are also in the same file.